GSA-TTS/10x-data-exchange/README.md

 # What we're up to / Demo

-## Below is a demo of what data-sharing _without a data-sharing-agreement_ might look like in practice.
+## A simple way to help users navigate and transfer their data between government sites, without requiring agency-to-agency data-sharing.

-We're building the digital version of a user grabbing a document from one office and walking it down to the street to another.
-Our approach makes it possible to get this done online in a few clicks without actually transmitting any docs or data directly from one agency to another.
+We're building the digital version of a user grabbing a document from one office, receiving good directions, and walking it down to the street to different office.
+Our approach makes it possible to get this done online in a few clicks without prior knowledge of where the docs or data are stored, and without incurring the privacy and security costs of transmitting data directly from one agency to another.

 **For users:** We're trying to deliver an experience that feels like, "Do you need to get a doc from another agency?
 Just keep clicking "yes", and after 6-10 clicks it'll be done and you'll be back where you started and ready to move on."